3x10e8/musecog/README.md

 Pre-trained models PolyRNN and PolyTNN are provided in ```./versions/```, and can be accessed directly with the ```make_video()``` and ```export_features()``` functions.

+Training a new model can take from several hours to several days depending on the training parameters and the hardware.
+Generating new predictions with a trained model generally takes a few minutes, depending on the size of the dataset (GPU is required for transformer models).